chen-siyuan/awg/README.md

 ![Code](assets/example_code.png)
 ![Output](assets/example_pdf.png?)

+## Features

+- Automatically extracts problems and generates tex and pdf files
+- Supports both inline and displayed formulas
+- Supports multiple choice problems
+- Supports unlimited number of problems within one worksheet
+- Generates randomized worksheets (**to be added**)

 ## Mechanism

 AWG uses [Requests](https://requests.readthedocs.io/en/master/) and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to extract individual problems (text with formulas and diagrams) from [AOPS](https://artofproblemsolving.com/wiki/index.php/AMC_Problems_and_Solutions).
 It then writes the problems into a LaTeX file and exports it to a PDF using [PyLaTeX](https://jeltef.github.io/PyLaTeX/current/).